gyermolenko/yatta/README.md

    - ~~per-channel:  views count, likes.
 Qty of subscribers.~~
    - ~~per-video:    views count, likes~~

+- integrate Django
 - put all gathered data into DB
+- deploy minimum viable product to pythonanywhere.com
 - compare and analyze statistics for different YT users.
 Add some kind of sorting (e.g. by popularity).

-- move to web? (django, i suppose)